top of page

 Whether dispelling common misconceptions or witnessing the rewarding "light bulb moments" of student success, Phil's dedication to empowering technicians shines through.
 His insights not only highlight the current state of splicing but also pave the way for future advancements, ensuring that the industry remains equipped to meet the ever-growing demands of our interconnected world.

-Equip your team with the essential skills they need to excel in today’s fiber optic industry.
+Equip your team with the essential skills they need in today’s fiber optic industry.

 Empower Your Workforce to Meet Challenges of Tomorrow.

-Explore some of our training courses involving splicing education:
+Learn more about some of our popular training courses involving splicing education:

 About Light Brigade: